SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Cloud configuration at the project level.
 Use something succinct and easily recognizable.
 - **Workspace ID** – The workspace ID is part of your bitbucket cloud URL `https://bitbucket.org/{WORKSPACE-ID}/{repository-slug}`
 - **OAuth Key** – Bitbucket automatically creates an OAuth key when you create your OAuth consumer.
 You can find it in your Bitbucket Cloud workspace settings under **OAuth consumers**.
 - **OAuth Secret** – Bitbucket automatically creates an OAuth secret when you create your OAuth consumer.
 You can find it in your Bitbucket Cloud workspace settings under **OAuth consumers**.
+Administrators can encrypt this secret at **Administration > Configuration > Encryption**.
+See the **Settings Encryption** section of the [Security](/instance-administration/security/) page for more information.

 ### Adding your Bitbucket username and an app password
 After setting your global settings, you can add a project from Bitbucket Cloud by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting **Bitbucket**.